jiawenliu/AdaptivityAnalysis/popl2024/rebuttal/response_2024.md

- 2. We will add the algorithm adpatBD and discuss it more, we will explain in more details the "monitor argument" and we will move clarifications accordingly to the suggestions of the reviewers.
+ 2. We will add the algorithm adpatBD and discuss it more, we will explain in more details the "monitor argument" and we will move the clarifications and examples accordingly to the suggestions of the reviewers.

  3. We will improve our evaluation by adding the actual generation error, and by highlighting the mechanism our heuristic chooses.
 We